arras-energy/gridlabd/docs/Module/Powerflow/Triplex_zipload.md

 # Description

-A `triplex_zipload` object describes a 3-phase load with constant impedance (`Z`), current(`I`), and power (`P`) all given in Watts, with sensitivities to weather, i.e., temperature, humidity, solar gains, wind, and rainfall.
+A `triplex_zipload` object describes a split-phase load with constant impedance (`Z`), current(`I`), and power (`P`) all given in Watts, with sensitivities to weather, i.e., temperature, humidity, solar gains, wind, and rainfall.
 In addition, the loads and their sensitivities can be scaled according to a